 Kalsi Engineering, Inc. (KEI) pioneered the development of advanced gate valve methodology that is used to account for the flow-induced forces and complex interactions between the stem and gate, gate and guide rail, and gate and seats for opening and closings strokes.
 The methodology is especially designed for valves that are subject to high flow conditions including High Energy Line Break (HELB).
-The gate valve methodology was initially a sole project of KEI but was eventually rolled into the EPRI PPP program and later added to Kalsi Valve and Actuator Program (KVAP®) as the High Flow Model.
+The gate valve methodology was initially a sole project of KEI but was eventually rolled into the EPRI Performance Prediction Program (PPP) to benefit the entire nuclear industry.
+Recently, the methodology was completely re-coded by KEI and added to the Kalsi Valve and Actuator Program (KVAP®) as the High Flow Model.
+The KVAP High Flow Model is available only to clients who are EPRI members.
 KEI’s successful role in the development and validation of the advanced gate valve model was a crowning achievement that helped solidify KEI’s position in the nuclear power industry as an engineering firm that deftly applied first principles and technical rigor to provide fundamentally sound solutions to challenging problems.

-Although the High Flow Model made its first appearance in KVAP 4.1 (released 2016), the nascency of the model development was tied to events related to the Unit 2 Three Mile Island (TMI) accident, which occurred on March 28, 1979.
+Although the High Flow Model made its first appearance in KVAP 4.1 (released 2016 for EPRI members only), the nascency of the model development was tied to events related to the Unit 2 Three Mile Island (TMI) accident, which occurred on March 28, 1979.

 As part of the NRC (US Nuclear Regulatory Commission) and Industry response to the TMI accident, an EPRI test program was initiated that focused on key elements of the emergency cooling system and the safety valves.
 One objective of the test program was to evaluate some of the common valves that were used as block valves for pilot-operated relief valves (PORVs).
 PORV block valves are motor-operated gate valves that serve to block flow from the pressurizer to the PORV.
 The test program revealed that three of the seven block valves that were selected for testing failed to fully close after repeated use under test conditions.
 This finding resulted in the NRC issuing NRC bulletin No 81-02 .